sanger-archive/S2Mapper/readme.md

 Resources
 ---------
-A plain S2 resouce has the following structure:-
+A plain S2 resouce typically has the following structure:-
 ```javascript
 {
   resourceType: 'tube',